 Should you consider making your own hand sanitizer?

 It’s easy to go online and find advice about how to make your own hand sanitizer.
 So, is this a good idea?
 Opinions vary.
-Consumer Reports advises against it.
+The World Health Organization and Consumer Reports advises against it.

 “Most of the experts that we've talked to have said this is not the best idea,” Roberts said.
 “You may not get the concentrations right.
 And if your solution doesn't have a high enough concentration of alcohol, it won't be doing you any good.”